-- 90. It is essential to establish that the funds used for the acquisition are channelled through chains of financial institutions all of which are subject to supervision by competent authorities in the EEA or in third countries considered to be equivalent.
-This requirement may filter out a number of criminal attempts to acquire positions in the financial sector. - on the financing scheme should be consistent with the value of the deal.
-The funds must have an uninterrupted paper trail back to their origins, or other information that allows the supervisory authorities to resolve all doubts as to their legal origin.
+- 89. It is essential to establish that the funds used for the acquisition are channelled through chains of financial institutions all of which are subject to supervision by competent authorities in the EEA or in third countries considered as equivalent.
+This requirement may filter out a number of criminal attempts to acquire positions in the financial sector. - 90.
+Information on the history of the business activities of the acquirer and on the financing scheme should be consistent with the value of the deal.
+The funds must have an uninterrupted paper trail back to their origins, or other information that allows the supervisory authorities to alleviate all doubt as to their legal origin.

-14 Typology reports published by the FATF-GAFI offer a comprehensive overview of the most recurrent money laundering / terrorism financing typologies.
+12 Typology reports published by the FATF-GAFI may offer a comprehensive overview of the most recurrent money laundering / terrorism financing typologies.